wp-plugins/avchat-3/readme.txt

 > **<a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'>Find out more about the PRO version at http://avchat.net/integrations/wordpress</a>**.

-The AVChat Video Chat Plugin Standard for WordPress is licensed under GPL v2.
+The Video Chat Plugin Standard for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

 > #***"Our users are very happy with the chat system and we see that more and more are using it every day... outstanding email support... quick to reply and always extremely helpful...easy to setup and reliable chat system"*** -
 Mike Johnsen.